sftpplus/sftpplus-docs/docs/configuration-events/index.rst

         Trigger custom scripts or external programs in response to SFTPPlus events.

-    .. grid-item-card:: :octicon:`lock` Encrypt/decrypt with OpenPGP /GPG
+    .. grid-item-card:: :octicon:`lock` PGP (OpenPGP) encrypt or decrypt
         :link-type: doc
         :link: ./openpgp

-        Configure handlers to encrypt or decrypt files using OpenPGP/GPG as part of your workflows.
+        Configure handlers to encrypt or decrypt files using OpenPGP/GPG as part of your workflows, including signing or verifying signarures.

     .. grid-item-card:: :octicon:`server` RabbitMQ publisher
         :link-type: doc